SynixeContractors/Factions/README.md

 Calvane
 ├─ Blackmire - PMC group that operates as an unofficial branch of Calvane.
-├─ Serroise - Large nation with global reach, closely allied with Calvane.
+├─ Dal Riada - Large nation with global reach, closely allied with Calvane.
 ├─ Mbakora - An African federation with a strong military presence.

+## Integrated Economies Aliance

+Virelia
+├─ Karskoya